 Decide how much performance you actually need

-- Light tasks (streaming, reading, browsing, basic document work) don’t require extreme speed.
+- Light tasks like streaming, reading, browsing, and basic document work don’t need extreme speed.

-- If you edit video, use creative apps, or run multiple apps at once, responsiveness and sustained performance matter more than spec-sheet peaks.
+- If you edit video, use creative apps, or run multiple apps at once, responsiveness and sustained performance matter more than the best numbers on a spec sheet.

 -